TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ![](DDSAnalyticsReport_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 Our chart shows a bimodal distribution of our job roles.
-What is interesting here is we can see that sales executive is the most commonly occuring job in our dataset with more than 300 people represented in that category.
-It is also interesting to note that the spread between male and female in that job catagory looks almost equally represented.
-Our Lowest category is Human Resources Which has partitioned of mostly males even though there are just under 50 people in this catagory as a whole.
+What is interesting here is we can see that sales executive is the most commonly occurring job in our dataset with more than 300 people represented in that category.
+It is also interesting to note that the spread between male and female in that job category looks almost equally represented.
+Our Lowest category is Human Resources Which has partitioned of mostly males even though there are just under 50 people in this category as a whole.

 What about Education?
 How is education represented across the genders.
 We take a look at that distribution next.